-If search service 1 or 2 is offline for any reason, the ingress replicator will retain the undelivered activities.
-When search service 1 or 2 is restored to a healthy state, the undelivered activities will be sent to the restored service.
+If search service 1 or 2 is offline for any reason, the ingress replicator retains the undelivered activities.
+When search service 1 or 2 is restored to a healthy state, the undelivered activities are sent to the restored service.
 While previously undelivered activities are being fed into the newly restored service, the search indexes will be out of sync.
-After all undelivered activities have been received by the restored service, the indexes will be synced.
-If the service cannot be restored due to a non-recoverable disk failure, then you'll need to remove and re-add the affected search service (see Adding an On-Premise HA Search Service Node).
-If you leave a search service down for a very long period of time (e.g., many weeks), you may run out of disk space because the ingress replicator services will be persisting to disk until the configured search service is restored.
+After all undelivered activities have been received by the restored service, the indexes are synced.

+If the service cannot be restored due to a non-recoverable disk failure, then you need to remove and re-add the affected search service.

+If you leave a search service down for a very long period of time (such as for several weeks), you may run out of disk space because the ingress replicator services will be persisting to disk until the configured search service is restored.
 If you don't plan to restore the offline search service, then remove the offline search service from all ingress replicator configuration files and restart the ingress replicators.